marianmeres/unchunk/README.md

 # @marianmeres/unchunk

-Little DRY utility for reconstructing chunks into messages.
+Utility for reconstructing chunks into messages.

 ## Use case